-- (1) The following outline is provided to assist faculty in determining an appropriate course of action if they are considering whether or not to file a grievance and what type of process best addresses their need.
-The faculty grievance procedure, promulgated in response to UO Policy 580.021.0005.55(P), may be utilized to hear any complaint by a faculty member in connection with perceived wrongs in compensation, tenure, promotion, or other conditions of employment, or that a faculty member's rights were denied as to reappointment.
+- (1) The following outline is provided to assist faculty, both officers of instruction and officers of administration, in determining an appropriate course of action if they are considering whether or not to file a grievance and what type of process best addresses their need.
+The faculty grievance procedure, promulgated in response to OAR 580-021-0050, may be utilized to hear any complaint by a faculty member in connection with perceived wrongs in compensation, tenure, promotion, or other conditions of employment, or that a faculty member's rights were denied as to reappointment.
 "Other conditions of employment" shall include, but not be limited to, violations of academic freedom, discriminatory employment practices and nondiscriminatory employment practices, and laws, rules, policies and procedures under which the University operates.
-Disciplinary sanctions are imposed in accordance with UO Policy 580.021.0300-470(F) and shall not be subject to grievance procedures within this policy. - (2) Informal Grievance Process: Faculty are encouraged to bring complaints to the attention of the University administration at any time so that they may be resolved informally.
-However, if a faculty member wishes to preserve the right to file a formal grievance under this policy, informal resolution processes must be filed within the time limits set forth in Section A(5). - (3) Except in cases of alleged discrimination, a response to an informal complaint is due in 15 calendar days.
+Disciplinary sanctions are imposed in accordance with OAR 580-021-0320 and shall not be subject to grievance procedures within this Division. - (2) Informal Grievance Process: Faculty are encouraged to bring complaints to the attention of the University administration at any time so that they may be resolved informally.
+However, if a faculty member wishes to preserve the right to file a formal grievance under these rules, informal resolution processes must be filed within the time limits set forth in OAR 571-003-0000(5). - (3) Except in cases of alleged discrimination, a response to an informal complaint is due in 15 calendar days.
 Responses to informal complaints alleging discrimination are due within 30 days.
-See Section D for complete details: - (a) May be handled orally or in writing; - (b) Mediative procedures are those in which the identities of the parties are disclosed; - (c) Educative procedures are those in which the identities of the parties are not disclosed;
+See OAR 571-003-0004 for complete details: - (a) May be handled orally or in writing; - (b) Mediative procedures are those in which the identities of the parties are disclosed; - (c) Educative procedures are those in which the identities of the parties are not disclosed; - (d) Promotion and tenure grievances are to be handled as provided in OAR 571-003-0015. - (4) Formal Grievance Process: Must be filed in writing within the time limits set forth in OAR 571-003-0000(5):